 March 7.
 Joan appears on the Merv Griffin Show.

 March 17.
 The Car 54 Where Are You?
 TV show airs its "Joan Crawford Didn't Say No" episode.
 (Joan doesn't appear, but is mentioned throughout.)

 March 22.
-Joan denies that she has plans to marry New York Governor Nelson Rockefeller.
+Joan accepts award from Philadelphia Women's Advertising League and denies that she has plans to marry New York Governor Nelson Rockefeller.

 April 1.
 Joan travels to Tulsa, Oklahoma, and stays at the Mayo Hotel through April 4.

 April 4.
 Joan leaves Tulsa for Los Angeles.
 In LA, she stays at 8313 Fountain Avenue (Apt.
 D).

 April 8.
 At the Oscar ceremony at Santa Monica Civic Auditorium, Joan accepts the Best Actress Oscar for the absent Anne Bancroft (for The Miracle Worker), brushing by Baby Jane co-star and Best Actress nominee Bette Davis.
 Joan also presents the Best Director award this evening.